neithernut/dr.w.falls/README.md

 I'm a proponent of strong type systems and I fancy myself somewhat skilled in dodging (run-time) program defects using constructive measurements.
-So I decided to test the power of Rust's type system, and my skills, by writing a clone of the NES game [Dr. Mario](https://en.wikipedia.org/wiki/Dr._Mario) using a strict waterfall method and recording any issue I encounter.
+So I decided to test the power of Rust's type system, and my skills, by writing a game similar to [Dr. Mario](https://en.wikipedia.org/wiki/Dr._Mario) using a strict waterfall method and recording any issue I encounter.
 Development will be done in the following phases: